Dateline: Mexico City, Mexico

 It’s easier to create a legacy like that when you’re younger, but anyone can do this.

 In this article, we’ll discuss the importance of considering your end goals and how to achieve them by saving money and paying lower taxes.
-Then we’ll run through some of the numbers I discussed with this gentleman and talk about how to create a legacy of generational wealth for your family and your causes.

 What are your end goals?